fire1ce/3os.org/docs/infrastructure/synology/Installing-vm-tools-on-virtual-machine.md

 ---
+title: Install VM Tools on Virtual Machine
-description: How to installing VM Tools on Virtual Machine at DSM synology nas
+description: How to installing VM Tools on Virtual Machine at DSM Synology NAS
+template: comments.html
+tags: [synology]
 ---

-# Installing VM Tools on Virtual Machine
+# Install VM Tools on Virtual Machine

 On Debian: